analogdevicesinc/ai8x-synthesis/README.md

 After additional testing, `develop` is merged into the main branch at regular intervals.

-For all non-trivial merges, a “Release” tag is created on GitHub.
+After a small delay of typically a day, a “Release” tag is created on GitHub for all non-trivial merges into the main branch.
 GitHub offers email alerts for all activity in a project, or for new releases only.
 Subscribing to releases only substantially reduces email traffic.

 *Note: Each “Release” automatically creates a code archive.
 It is recommended to use a git client to access (pull from) the main branch of the repository using a git client instead of downloading the archives.*